 - 0 grams fat

 - 4 grams carbs (1 gram net carbs)

 - 3 grams of fiber

 - 0 grams protein

-Those are the choices for bread crumbs substitutes when you’re eating a low carb diet.
-Be creative and combine a few of these choices together for optimal result for your specific keto dish.
+The best bread crumbs substitutes when you’re eating a low carb diet are almond and coconut flours, Parmesan cheese, pork rinds, and flaxseed.
+Be creative and combine a few of these choices together for optimal results for your specific keto dish.